Educational Pictures: Sound films

 Educational made a smooth transition to sound movies by handling the early talking comedies of pioneer producer Mack Sennett.
 Sennett also introduced singing star Bing Crosby to movie audiences.
-But Sennett soon became plagued by financial problems, and he left Educational in 1932.
-Most of Educational's silent stars made only a few talkies for the studio: Lupino Lane left the company in 1930, followed by Lloyd Hamilton in 1931.
+Most of Educational's silent stars made only a few talkies for the studio: Lupino Lane left the company in December 1929, followed by Lloyd Hamilton and Al St. John in 1931.
 Most of the earliest Educational talkies feature silent-comedy veterans with stage experience: Vernon Dent, Harry Gribbon, Raymond McKee, Edward Everett Horton, Daphne Pollard, and Ford Sterling.
 Educational's most prolific comedian in the 1930s was the Sennett star Andy Clyde, who made 54 comedies.

+Sennett's releasing arrangement with Educational drew to a close in 1932.
+Jack White, who had been Educational's leading producer, explained, "We put Mack Sennett out of business.
+Theaters had [our] comedies booked solid.
+Sennett was very temperamental and wanted the exhibitor to do certain things, but they wouldn't stand for it.
+Sennett wouldn't stand for Hammons not telling him how much [money] he was cutting out of the grosses for himself.
+Sennett told him to go to hell."